cinc2023/cinc2023.github.io/pages/visa.md

 ### <a name="contact"></a>Point of Contact for a Visa Application
 As a part of completing a visa application form, you might be required to provide U.S. point of contact information.
-You may enter the information below to attend CinC 2023 conference.
+You may enter the information below when you complete an application.
 * Organization Name: CinC 2023
 * U.S street address: 101 Woodruff Circle
 * City: Atlanta